plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </table>

-It is also possible to estimate V<sub>cmax25</sub> by the one point method (De Kauwe et al. 2016; Burnett et al. 2019).
-In that case, the measurements should be done at saturating irradiance in ambient CO<sub>2</sub> conditions.
+It is also possible to estimate V<sub>cmax25</sub> by the one point method (De Kauwe et al. 2016; Burnett et al. 2019).In that case, the measurements should be done at saturating irradiance in ambient CO<sub>2</sub> conditions.
 You can use the function f.fit\_One\_Point() to estimate V<sub>cmax25</sub>.
 It will produce the exact same data